-Google has been ramping up its presence in the peer-to-peer payments market for some time, and Google Play Send is the latest iteration of its money transfer app.
+Google has been ramping up its presence in the peer-to-peer payments market for some time, and Google Pay (opens in new tab) is the latest iteration of its money transfer app.
 Though only available in the US at present, its super-quick functionality and convenient bill-splitting feature suggest it’s an app that’s here to stay.

 Facebook wants to get in on the act too, and so it has lumped peer-to-peer payments into its Messenger (opens in new tab) app.
 Once you’ve entered your bank details, up to $2,500 (the limit is £2,500 in UK) can be flicked off to a Facebook contact at the tap of a button.
 Will it catch on?

 Not about to miss out on a tussle with its fellow tech titans, Apple has Apple Pay (opens in new tab).
 The platform allows you to make secure purchases in stores, in apps, and on the web, and you can now send and receive money in Messages too – a potential game-changer.

 Though not hailing from the same tech super league as the previous three, Square’s Cash App (opens in new tab) is a major player in this field.
 First came its instant peer-to-peer payments, then came a business-friendly extension to the service, and now it even supports Bitcoin trading.

 Getting back to the international specialists, we have OFX (opens in new tab).
 In addition to speedy international transfers from your mobile, the app offers live insight and commentary on market rates and can count on very solid customer service thanks to its support teams in Australia, US, UK, Canada, New Zealand, Hong Kong and Singapore.

-- Don't forget to manage your taxes with the best tax software.
+Manage your taxes with the best tax software.

 What is a money transfer app?